hgryoo/cubrid-manual/en/admin/config.rst

         If one condition on the above parameters is satisfied, checkpoint is processed.

-        The following two ways are provided by a user's command.
+        The following one way is provided by a user's command.

         *   If you run ";checkpoint" command in the CSQL interpreter, which is run with a "DBA" user, checkpoint is processed.

-        As a reference, if you run backup command during checkpoint, backup command is blocked until checkpoint is ended.
+        As a reference, if you run backup command during checkpoint, backup command is waited until checkpoint is ended.

 **checkpoint_interval**